-simulated steps each time (dovetailing).
+machine (a.k.a.
+Minsky counter machine) over and over in an infinite loop, increasing the number of simulated steps each time (dovetailing).
 Each time the CRN updates its answer to the answer given by the most recently terminated simulation.
-While errors may occur during these simulations, our construction is designed such that with probability 1 only a finite number of errors occur (by the Borel-Cantelli Lemma), and then after some point the output will stay correct forever.
+While errors occur during these simulations, our construction is designed such that with probability 1 only a finite number of errors occur (by the Borel-Cantelli Lemma), and then after some point the output will stay correct forever.
 The main difficulty is ensuring that errors "fail gracefully": they are allowed to cause the wrong answer to appear for a finite time, but they cannot, for instance, interfere with the dovetailing itself.
+Thus, although errors are unavoidable in a CRN simulation of a register machine, they can subsequently be corrected for with probability 1.
 We also show that the expected time to stabilize to the correct output is polynomial in the running time of the register machine (which, however, is exponentially slower than a Turing machine).
-This implies that an outside observer can read out the output after time that is polynomial in the number of steps of the register machine and be guaranteed the correct output with high probability (as in the probability < 1 setting), but waiting longer eventually pushes that probability arbitrarily close to 1.